NethServer/ns8-core/doc/details.md

 - `configure-module`: it validates the user input and applies the configuration, see [Dokuwiki example](../dokuwiki/imageroot/actions/configure-module)
 - `get-configuration`: it should return current configuration, the output should be equal or similar to configure-module input, see [Dokuwiki example](../dokuwiki/imageroot/actions/get-configuration)
-- `get-status`: it should return the current module status, like the node where the application is running, the image used, etc, see [Dokuwiki example](../dokuwiki/imageroot/actions/get-status)

 The cluster also exposes a [`get-module-info`](../core/imageroot/var/lib/nethserver/cluster/actions/get-module-info) action which returns all application metadata.